toolness/teenydoh/README.md

     python manage.py build

-This will create a static version of the site, for all supported locales, in the `dist` directory.
+This will create a static version of your site, for all supported locales, in the `dist` directory.
 You can copy this directory to any web server that serves static files, such as Apache or Amazon S3.